enqueuezero/site/category/utility.md

 ## [Autojump](/utilities/autojump.html)

 The [autojump](https://github.com/wting/autojump) is a useful utility for switching directory faster.
-It's based on a traditional finding-needles-in-haystack problem but is far from it, which makes it a gorgeous software.
+It's based on a traditional finding-needles-in-haystack problem but is far beyond that, which makes it a gorgeous software.

 ## [Docker Compose](/utilities/docker-compose.html)